DevFromDesign/sliding-login-registration-form/README.md

 ## Demo

-You can see a demo of the form here: [Link to demo or hosting platform]
+You can see a demo of the form here: [https://tipsninfoo.blogspot.com/2024/11/login-and-registration-form.html]